Does Nerve Pain Have You on Pins and Needles? Why You Should Seek Treatment Now.

 If you’re experiencing consistent pins and needles or numbness for more than a few hours, you may have a severely damaged nerve.
 You need to seek urgent medical treatment to avoid permanent nerve damage.

-Back Pain & Sciatica Center of Texas is a state-of-the-art medical center specializing in the diagnosis and treatment of neuropathy symptoms using a specialized treatment protocol that aims to heal damaged nerves, reduce neuropathy pain and restore balance and strength.
+Back Pain & Joint Center of Texas is a state-of-the-art medical center specializing in the diagnosis and treatment of neuropathy symptoms using a specialized treatment protocol that aims to heal damaged nerves, reduce neuropathy pain and restore balance and strength.
 Call us to learn more.